varilink/libraries_ansible-playbooks/README.md

 ## Usage

 Add this repository as a submodule of other repositories that will use it, with a path within those other projects of `playbooks/`.
 Then, link `group_vars/` and `host_vars/` directories from those other project within the root directory of this repository, i.e. within that `playbooks/` directory.
+Also, create an `ansible.cfg` file in the root directory of your project to maintain `./roles` relative to that root directory as the `roles_path`.
 You can the execute these playbooks from the root directory of any other repository that uses them via:

 ```sh
 ansible-playbook ./playbooks/PLAYBOOK